eugenia1984/Python-courses/README.md

 * 09-buenas-practicas.py : Explanation of how to comment code and spacing and order tips (good practices)

+* 10-arrays.py : example of: list, how to access an element, sort alphabetically, combination with string, modify values, add an element, delete an element (in various ways)

 ## Content 🚀
 _This Project only has one master branch, it was a small project so it did not need more branches._